 The officers of the Association, except the Immediate Past President shall be elected at the Annual General Meeting for a term of two years.

-Members who have exhausted the number of permissible consecutive terms may be elected back to the Board, without restriction, into a different Board position.
-Members who have exhausted the number of permissible consecutive terms may be elected to the same Board position after not holding that position for a minimum of one term.

 The President, Vice President Youth Competitive, Vice President Adult, and Treasurer shall be elected in odd numbered years.
 The Executive Vice President, Vice President Youth Recreation, Vice President Indoor and Secretary shall be elected in even numbered years.